rynoschni/hyb-imm-12-2020/lectures/week13/day4/TDD_CONCEPTS.md

 * **<a name="exploratory-test"></a>Exploratory Test**: tests written against a pre-existing system to understand its current behavior.
 Includes both first-party and third-party code.
 Similar to [characterization tests](#characterization-test), but tends to be less comprehensive and more disposable.
 * **<a name="functional-test"></a>Functional Test**: a test of a controller in an MVC application.
 * **<a name="integration-test"></a>Integration Test**: multiple usages:
-    * Aby test that exercises more than one production class; the opposite of an [isolation test](#isolation-test).
+  * ABY test that exercises more than one production class; the opposite of an [isolation test](#isolation-test).
   * A test that checks that the application’s code works correctly with third-party code.
 * **<a name="isolation-test"></a>Isolation Test**: a test that exercises only one production class.
 Any [dependencies](#dependency) of that class are replaced by [test doubles](#test-double).
 * **<a name="request-test"></a>Request Test**: a test of a request sent into a system, such as an HTTP request to a server-rendered web application or a web service.
 * **<a name="unit-test"></a>Unit Test**: multiple usages:
   * A test that exercises only one production class; equivalent to “[isolation test](#isolation-test).”
 This is the definition used in [Mockist TDD](#mockist-tdd).
   * A test of a class and all its real [collaborators](#collaborator).
 Called a “unit” test because it can be run in isolation without affecting or being affected by any other tests.
 This is the definition used in [Classical TDD](#classical-tdd).

 ## <a name="types-of-test-double"></a>Types of Test Double